pewarrenau/RepData_PeerAssessment1/PA1_template.md

 1. Unpackage data file from within the *activity.zip* file.
 Read the data file *activity.csv* into a data.frame.
 In addition, I convert the date values into Date objects.

-NOTE: I assumed only the data file *activity.csv* is within the zip file.
-Hence, I my routine does not check for multiple files, file names etc.
+NOTE: Have assumed only the file *activity.csv* is within the zip file.
+Hence, my routine does not check for multiple files, file names etc.

 ```r
 unzip("activity.zip")
 stepData <- read.csv("activity.csv")
 stepData$date <- as.Date(stepData$date)
 ```

 ## What is mean total number of steps taken per day?
 1. Aggregate the steps by date, using sum as the function.
 Plotted a Histogram of aggregate step data.